 When the defendant realizes the potential cost of litigation, he or she may be more willing to talk about resolving the case resulting in a settlement.

-You need a Florida personal injury attorney who is comfortable with not only negotiating settlement options, but who you can trust in the event that the case does need to go on to trial.
+You need a Florida personal injury attorney who is comfortable not only negotiating settlement options but also someone you can trust in the event that the case does need to go on to trial.

 4. You Only Need Your Insurance Company and Not an Attorney